Skip to main content

 You may be telling yourself that everybody zones out sometimes, even neurotypicals!
 That is undoubtedly true; zoning out is not unique to ADHD.
 However, it could be argued that ADHDers experience this much more frequently and much more intensely, and the impact of it is more significant.

 Here’s how I imagine the neurotypical daydreaming or zoning out experience goes.
 A person is on a stroll in the park or letting their mind wander in the shower, when they start to think about an idea, fantasy, memory, or some other thought, and they spend time expanding upon it.
-Their imaginations go wild, and they’ve inspired a whole great imaginative picture.
-Something in their environment snaps them back into awareness and they realize that they zoned out in deep thought.
+Their imaginations go wild, and they’ve inspired a great imaginative picture.
+Something in their environment snaps them back into awareness, and they realize that they zoned out in deep thought.
 When someone asks what they were daydreaming about, I’m assuming they can articulate what they were thinking about in a decent amount of detail.
-They can acknowledge that their minds subconsciously wandered off, but I’m willing to guess that for the most part, they can recall and recite each step of their thought process.
-I’m also guessing that this happens occasionally and does not present a problem for them, and is considered a whimsical escape from conscious thought and maybe even heralded as a creative opportunity.
+They can acknowledge that their minds subconsciously wandered off, but I’m willing to guess that, for the most part, they can recall and recite each step of their thought process.
+I’m also guessing that this happens occasionally and does not present a problem for them, and is considered a whimsical escape from conscious thought, and maybe even heralded as a creative opportunity.

 Maybe zoning out also happens when a neurotypical person is in a meeting at work and thinking about their plans for the weekend.
-Zoning out or daydreaming may even be a purposeful and intentional thought experiment that a neurotypical person can choose to allow their brains to do.
+Zoning out or daydreaming may even be a purposeful and intentional thought experiment that a neurotypical person can choose to allow their brain to do.
 All of this is a pretty standard and typical occurrence, right?

 From personal experience, I can say that while I have inspired some of my best ideas and creative sparks in a daydreaming or zoning out episode, zoning out is overall a less-than-glamorous experience for me.
 In fact, it’s mostly problematic for me.
-When it turns from an occasional, cute, floaty episode of thought, to a consistent and life-disrupting trait, that’s when it makes sense to consider if zoning out is a sign of ADHD.
-Afterall, neurodivergence is just a manifestation of the vast neurological diversity of humankind, and a diagnosis (or self-identification) isn’t on a person’s radar unless the experience is significant, atypical to the general majority, and has a notable impact on their life.
+When it turns from an occasional, cute, floaty episode of thought to a consistent and life-disrupting trait, that’s when it makes sense to consider if zoning out is a sign of ADHD.
+After all, neurodivergence is just a manifestation of the vast neurological diversity of humankind, and a diagnosis (or self-identification) isn’t on a person’s radar unless the experience is significant, atypical to the general majority, and has a notable impact on their life.

 Zoning out and daydreaming are not explicitly included in the DSM-5-TR criteria for ADHD.
 Still, there’s little room for debate that this experience is interrelated (or falls under the umbrella of) inattentiveness, forgetfulness, getting “side-tracked,” distractibility, etc. Frequent zoning out could influence or cause all of the above experiences.

+For example, if I present with the challenge of “not following through with instructions” at school or work, this could be because I zoned out when the instructions were given.
 If I meet the criteria of frequently losing things (which I definitely do), this could be because I was zoning out while I had the item in my hand and distractedly placed it somewhere while in this state.
 That’s why it’s lost, and no, I actually can’t retrace my steps because I cannot recall what I was doing or where I went while I was zoned out!
 I believe this might be a uniquely ADHD quality, in which a person cannot recall where their mind went while zoned out.
 This could potentially be a sign of zoning out as an ADHD experience.

 Frequency